MultiSafepay/docs/content/integration/ready-made/magento2/_index.md

 ### Magento Vault and Instant Purchase

-Magento Vault enables you to use [Instant purchase](https://magento.com/innovations-lab/instant-purchase), a feature that helps make repeat payments faster and easier, increasing conversion.
+Magento Vault enables you to use [Instant purchase](https://magento.com/innovations-lab/instant-purchase), a feature that helps make repeat payments faster and easier, increasing your conversion.

 {{< details title="How it works" >}}